harlow/dotfiles/README.md

     $ mkdir vim/bundle
     $ ./install/bundles.sh

-There is configuration for `zsh` so switch your shell from the default `bash` to `zsh` on OS X:
+There is configuration for `zsh` so switch your shell from the default `bash` to `zsh` on OS X.

     $ chsh -s /bin/zsh

-Make sure `ctags` are set up correctly
+Make sure `ctags` are set up correctly.

     $ brew install ctags
     $ alias ctags="`brew --prefix`/bin/ctags"